oracle/dtrace-utils/doc/userguide/reference/dtrace-ref-TypesOperatorsandExpressions.md

 </td></tr><tbody></table>
 Arithmetic in D can only be performed on integer operands or on pointers.
 Arithmetic can't be performed on floating-point operands in D programs.
 The DTrace execution environment doesn't take any action on integer overflow or underflow.
 You must check for these conditions in situations where overflow and underflow can occur.

 However, the DTrace execution environment does automatically check for and report division by zero errors resulting from improper use of the `/` and `%` operators.
 If a D program contains an invalid division operation that's detectable at compile time, a compile error is returned and the compilation fails.
-If the invalid division operation takes place at run time, processing of the current clause is quit, and the `ERROR` probe is activated.
-If the D program has no clause for the `ERROR` probe, the error is printed and tracing continues.
-Otherwise, the actions in the clause assigned to the `ERROR` probe are processed.
+If the invalid division operation takes place at run time, processing of the current clause is quit, and the `dtrace:::ERROR` probe is activated.
+If the D program has no clause for the `dtrace:::ERROR` probe, the error is printed and tracing continues.
+Otherwise, the actions in the clause assigned to the `dtrace:::ERROR` probe are processed.
 Errors that are detected by DTrace have no effect on other DTrace users or on the OS kernel.
 You therefore don't need to be concerned about causing any damage if a D program inadvertently contains one of these errors.

 In addition to these binary operators, the `+` and `-` operators can also be used as unary operators, and these operators have higher precedence than any of the binary arithmetic operators.
 The order of precedence and associativity properties for all D operators is presented in [Operator Precedence](dtrace-ref-TypesOperatorsandExpressions.md).
 You can control precedence by grouping expressions in parentheses \(`()`\).